 As the U.K. looks to invest in a replacement for its Trident-based nuclear deterrent and to restore its carrier strike capability, there is a growing realization that it will have to bring back some sort of maritime patrol aircraft capacity in order to help keep them safe.
 The U.K. lost its maritime patrol aircraft (MPA) back in 2010 when the Strategic Defense and Security Review (SDSR) controversially concluded that the armed forces should not bring the long-delayed Nimrod MRA4 aircraft ...

-"U.K. Sees Need To Restore Maritime Patrol " is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"U.K. Sees Need To Restore Maritime Patrol " is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.